12345Mandy/Generating-Image-Descriptions/README.md

 ## Starting Out

-You should run commands in the root of the project directory.
+You should run commands in the src folder of the project directory.

 ## Works Cited